JoseEspinosa/EBI_cancer_workshop_visualization/README.md

 Let's draw hg19 reference ideograms

+*It has already some libraries so we only need to load them on your graph, for instance ideograms like in the example.*

 ```{.R}
 circos.initializeWithIdeogram(species = "hg19")

 ```

 Unfortunately circlize does not support b37 as it it based on UCSC.
 So we will need to reformat our data to fit the hg19 standards.

+*Contigs differ!!!*

 As we work only with autosomes we won't need to lift-over and we could simply add **chr** at the begin of the chromosome names